EricDevelopment/ImageDatasetTools/README.md

 This is a small utility I made using fswebcam to take images using a USB webcam at a given rate.
 Command-line argument is pause time in seconds between captures.
 It is really more of a time-lapse script for collecting training images for machine-learning object detection.

 Example for 1 fps: ./piCam.sh 1

+# multiclassDetectnet

+This is a version of NVIDIA's Detectnet caffe prototxt for object detection that I modified to support detection models on several classes at once.
+Instructions for use are included in the top of the file.
+Information about Detectnet can be found here: https://devblogs.nvidia.com/detectnet-deep-neural-network-object-detection-digits/